serpaulos/desafio_sprint/README.md

     * Prefect
       * flows (folder were files to be used in the flow/ETL are stored
            * data (store data when downloaded on the ETL process)
+           * Prefect Blocks were used to configure the credentials to access the GCP
+           * GCP Credentials | GCS Bucket | SQLAlchemy Connector
+           * .env files were used to manage some credentials as well
       * Data_infra (data docker use to store Mysql data
       * Exploration (Store notebooks used to prototype the ETL)